paullam943/kill-rancher-ns/README.md

-# kill-kube-ns
+# kill-rancher-ns

-Kill a Kubernetes namespace/OpenShift project which is stuck in the state of "Terminating".
+Kill a Rancher Kubernetes namespace which is stuck in the state of "Terminating".

 Also see: [kubernetes/kubernetes#60807](https://github.com/kubernetes/kubernetes/issues/60807)